jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 ```

 This is unfortunately a little bit brittle but does the job for now.
 There is chance
-this will improve in future versions of JupyterLite.
+this will be improved in future versions of JupyterLite.

 Check out the [guide on configuring the piplite URLs](../python/wheels.md) if you want
 to have more control on your dependencies.